Seedsmen Hall of Fame

 (Seeds Blüm)

-Editor's Note (Mike Dunton, founder of the Victory Seed Company): About the time that I was graduating from high school, Ms. Blum was laying the groundwork for her pioneering seed enterprise.
+Editor's Note (Mike Dunton, founder and former owner of the Victory Seed Company): About the time that I was graduating from high school, Ms. Blum was laying the groundwork for her pioneering seed enterprise.
 It was a very successful and unique cross, or perhaps blend, of a seed preservation organization with a commercial seed company.
 Seed sales served two purposes - to get seeds into as many gardens as possible (thus preserving varieties) and to fund the work itself.
 For eighteen years, Seeds Blüm grew exponentially and did a great job at slowing the rapid deterioration of seed variety diversity that was occurring.

 Although I have repeatedly tried, I have never been able to personally speak with Ms. Blum.
 And although the company closed without notice and upset a lot of customers, her pioneering seed preservation efforts make her one of my seed heroes.
 If you look at the company that I founded and operate, you will notice obvious similarities in structure, philosophies, mission and core values.
 We hope to further the preservation work and learn from the mistakes of others.

 If you were once part of Seeds Blüm's "Garden-to-Garden Network" and are interested in continuing this work, please contact us.
-And if Jan or Karla happen to stumble across this tribute page, I'd sure love to hear from you!
+Also, if Jan or Karla happen to stumble across this tribute page, I'd sure love to hear from you!

 The following article, "Grown from the Heart", was written by Carolyn Jabs and published in Self Magazine, April 1985.
 This article is republished, for educational purposes, under the fair use clause of the 1976 copyright act.
 Text and images carry the copyright of their respective authors, photographers, and publishers.
 This page may be freely linked but not duplicated in any fashion without prior written permission of the respective copyright holders.